 PALMETTO DENTAL ASSOCIATES BLOG

 If you have a sore jaw, trouble opening and closing your mouth, or you hear a click when you open your mouth wide, you may need TMJ therapy from a local dentist in North Myrtle Beach.
 At home, you can use TMJ therapy with over-the-counter medication and avoiding painful jaw movements.
-However, if your symptoms worsen, you may need a dental visit with local dentist, Dr. Hortman and her team at Palmetto Dental Associates.
-Here are a few items they may suggest for your TMJ therapy.
+However, if your symptoms worsen, you may need a dental visit with local dentist, Dr. Hortman and her team at Palmetto Dental Associates give a few suggestions for your TMJ therapy.

 Your North Myrtle Beach dentist can tell more than whether or not you floss or drink coffee by looking at your teeth.
-They may be able to see if you experienced stress as a child.
+Learn how your teeth can indicate stress with Dr. Emily Hortman at Palmetto Dental Associates today.
+Dr. Hortman may be able to see if you experienced stress as a child.
 A new study out from University of Washington Health Sciences shows that a misaligned bite may indicate stress early in life.